 - HIV counseling and testing, including early infant diagnosis

-- Clinical and immunological monitoring, antiretroviral therapy, prevention in positives, and prevention of HIV complications
+- Clinical and immunological monitoring, ART, prevention with positives, and prevention and treatment of HIV complications

 - Care and treatment for populations with low HIV service utilization